About FCHS

 Mission & Beliefs

-• We believe Franklin County High School provides a safe learning environment that creates opportunity for academic success.
+We believe Franklin County High School provides a safe learning environment that creates opportunities for academic success.

-• We believe in maintaining classrooms based on positive discipline procedures that foster learning.
+We believe in maintaining classrooms based on positive behavior intervention services that foster learning.

-• We believe in providing a structured educational environment that promotes self-worth, accountability, educational success, and positive citizenship.
+We believe in providing a structured educational environment that promotes self-worth, accountability, educational success, and productive members of society.

-• We believe there must be informative communication and respect between faculty, parents, and students.
+We believe there must be informative communication and respect between faculty, parents, students, and community partnerships.

-• We believe in incorporating the use of current technology in our curriculum, maintaining and obtaining up-to-date technological equipment.
+We believe in incorporating the use of current technology in our curriculum, maintaining equipment, and obtaining up-to-date technological equipment.

-• We believe in developing student understanding and acceptance of principles and values necessary to become a responsible citizen.
+We believe in developing student understanding and acceptance of the principles and values necessary to become a productive member of society.